jc-juarez/dynamocharlotte/README.md

 - For running on Desktop: Dynamo Charlotte IDE v2.0 - [Click Here to Download](https://github.com/jc-juarez/dynamocharlotte_ide/raw/main/Dynamo%20Charlotte%20IDE%20v2.0.exe) or visit [Dynamo Charlotte IDE Repository.](https://github.com/jc-juarez/dynamocharlotte_ide)
 - For running on Python: Python 3.6+ installed.

+### Running Dynamo Charlotte on Dynamo Charlotte IDE

+Simply download Dynamo Charlotte IDE and code directly inside it. **Important: If you run Dynamo Charlotte on the IDE ommit the 'import dynamo charlotte as dc' and 'dc.run('''...''')' commands, as those are for Python.
+Write your code directly into the editor as if were inside the 'dc.run('''...''') function.**

+### Running Dynamo Charlotte on Python

 Download the 'dynamocharlotte' folder and add it inside the directory where you will be working on.
 Now create a Python File and import Dynamo Charlotte as follows:

 ```python